It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Training Details

 We tested our approaches on two fine-grained classification datasets; FoodX-251 \cite{foodx_dataset_2019} and Stanford Cars \cite{stanford_cars_2013}.
 We used both modern network architectures of TResNet \cite{ridnik2021imagenet21k} and OFA \cite{ofa_2020} and classical ResNet architectures \cite{resnet_2015}.
 Specifically, we tested six training configurations with teachers: TResNet-L, TResNet-M, and ResNet101, and students: OFA-62, OFA-389, OFA-595, ResNet18 and ResNet26.

 We trained all models with a combination of a base cross-entropy loss, a triplet-loss \cite{2015}, and the specified KD losses.
 The Stanford-cars dataset was trained for 100 epochs with a learning-rate of 5e-4 and a weight decay of 2e-4.
 The FoodX-251 dataset was trained for 40 epochs with a learning-rate of 3e-4 and a weight decay of 1e-4.
 In all experiments, we used the Adam optimizer \cite{kingma2017adam} with a cosine decay learning-rate schedule.
 All models were pre-trained on the ImageNet-21k dataset \cite{ridnik2021imagenet21k}.
 The input image size was 224 x 224.
 The embedding dimension was 2,048.
 For regularization, we used standard augmentation techniques \cite{cubuk2019autoaugment}.
-We used a single V100 machine for each run.
+We used a single V100 machine for seach run.
+For TH-KD and SH-KD, we used $\alpha^{\text{TH}}=1$ in equation (\ref{TH_CE_loss}) of the paper.
+We used L2E loss with $\beta=0.05$.